rishi-digicom/fcm-apn-push-golang/README.md

 How to use:

-For push notification for iOS use IOSCredential struct
+For push notification for iOS with support of p8 file, use IOSCredential struct
 ```go
 type IOSCredential struct {
 	Send_box         bool